little-apps/little-software-stats/README.md

 Little Software Stats itself is licensed under the GNU General Public License v3 and the Little Software Stats libraries are licensed under the GNU Lesser General Public License.

 ### Show Your Support ###
 Little Apps relies on people like you to keep our software running.
-If you would like to show your support for Little Software Stats, then you can [make a donation](https://www.little-apps.com/?donate) using PayPal, Payza or Bitcoins.
+If you would like to show your support for Little Software Stats, then you can [make a donation](https://www.little-apps.com/?donate) using PayPal, Payza or credit card (via Stripe).
 Please note that any amount helps (even just $1).

 ### Credits ###